urql-graphql/urql/docs/advanced/testing.md

 ## Subscriptions

 Testing subscriptions can be done by simulating the arrival of new data over time.
-To do this we may use the `interval` utility from `wonka`, which emits values on a timer, and for each value we can map over the response that we'd like to mock.
+To do this we may use the `interval` utility from Wonka, which emits values on a timer, and for each value we can map over the response that we'd like to mock.

-If you prefer to have more control on when the new data is arriving you can use the `makeSubject` utility from `wonka`.
+If you prefer to have more control on when the new data is arriving you can use the `makeSubject` utility from Wonka.
 You can see more details in the next section.

 Here's an example of testing a list component which uses a subscription.